hernantru943/LR_PROJECT/README.md

 We will build our dataset by scraping the data from Box Office Mojo by using Beautiful Soup method.
 We have enough information on this website to build a Predictive model.
 We also have adviced our client to exclude 2021 and 2020 from the analysis since those years are a bad reference due to the pandemic lookdown, so we intend to work with data from 2015 to 2019.

 What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?
 We will build a base Linear Regression Model initially using the most correlated numerical features with our Target.
 We will select those features based on the EDA analysis after the scraping and cleaning process.
+That said, we will scrape 200 movies per year for a total of 1000 movies scraped.
+This will be our total observations before starting the cleaning process.

 If modeling, what will you predict as your target?

 Since we want to build a model to predict the most profitable movie production, we will use Domestic Gross as our Target important features to consider in terms of profitability when making a decision on a movie production investment.
+Some of the features I am planning to include on the scraping are Runtime, Rating, Opening Gross, Widest Release (# of teathers in opening), Genres and Distributor.

 # Tools: